Zum Inhalt springen

 • Time pressure: Long procurement cycles slow down production and delivery capability.

-This is precisely where the difference between traditional automation and AI-powered automation becomes evident: rule-based systems fail on variable quote formats and context-dependent decisions.
-AI agents understand meaning, not just structure.
+This is precisely where the difference between traditional automation and AI-powered automation becomes clear.
+Rule-based systems fail on variable quote formats and context-dependent decisions.
+In contrast, AI agents understand meaning, not just structure.
+They also learn from past decisions and improve over time.
 For details on the fundamentals, see our article on AI-powered process automation.

 80%of transactional decisions automatable